michael105/minilib/doc/minilib.md

                The matching works straight from left to right.
                So, a "*&*" will call the callback & for the first char.
-               When returning RE_NOMATCH, the second char will be matched.
+               When returning RE_NOMATCH, the second char will be tried to match.
-               Until either RE_MATCH is returned from the callback, or the last char has been matched.
+               Until either RE_MATCH is returned from the callback, or the last char of the text has been tried to match.

                Matching several characters is also posssible from within the callback, the position within the text will be incremented by that number,